coreboot/coreboot/util/autoport/readme.md

 ## GNVS

-`acpi_create_gnvs` sets values in GNVS, which then ACPI makes use of for various power-related functions.
+`mainboard_fill_gnvs` sets values in GNVS, which then ACPI makes use of for various power-related functions.
 Normally, there is no need to modify it on laptops (desktops have no "lid"!) but it makes sense to proofread it.